 St. Peter Sandstone aquifer monitoring wells MW8B and EW2 are located on-Site.
-MW8B is located between the consolidated waste area and the groundwater extraction system, and represents St. Peter Sandstone aquifer groundwater immediately downgradient of the North Disposal Area.
-EW2 represents groundwater in the St. Peter Sandstone aquifer, immediately downgradient of the North Disposal Area that is captured by the groundwater extraction system.
+MW8B is located between the CWA and the groundwater extraction system, and represents St. Peter Sandstone aquifer groundwater immediately downgradient of the CWA.
+EW2 represents groundwater from the St. Peter Sandstone aquifer that is captured by the extraction system.

-VOCs detected in 2009 in the St. Peter Sandstone aquifer samples collected from on-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, chloromethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, methylene chloride, toluene, trichloroethene, and vinyl chloride.
+VOCs detected in 2011 in the St. Peter Sandstone aquifer samples collected from on-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, trichloroethene and vinyl chloride.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, trichloroethene and vinyl chloride were the only VOCs detected in on-Site, non-compliance St. Peter Sandstone aquifer monitoring well samples at concentrations above their respective SCGs in 2009.
-In 2009, trichloroethene was detected above its SCG (5 μ g/L) at EW2 (maximum concentration reported was 26 μ g/L), and vinyl chloride was detected above its SCG (2 μ g/L) at EW2 (maximum concentration reported was 4.6 μ g/L).
+For comparison purposes, vinyl chloride was the only VOC detected in on-Site, non-compliance St. Peter Sandstone aquifer monitoring well samples collected in 2011 at a concentration above its respective SCG (established for compliance wells only).
+In 2011, vinyl chloride was detected above its SCG ( $2 \mu g/L$ ) at EW2 (maximum concentration reported was $4.1 \mu g/L$ ) and MW8B ( $2.7 \mu g/L$ ).

-St. Peter Sandstone aquifer monitoring wells MW17A, MW17B, MW-18A, MW-18B, MW-19A, MW19B, MW-20B, MW-21A, EW-3, and the four converted residential monitoring wells (6 Blue Goose Road, 1 Lily Pond Road, 11 Lily Pond Road, and 11 Robb Farm Road) are located off-site and represent groundwater in the St. Peter Sandstone aquifer, downgradient of the Highway 96 Site.
+St. Peter Sandstone aquifer monitoring wells MW17A, MW17B, MW18A, MW18B, MW19A, MW19B, MW20B, MW21A, EW3, and the four converted residential monitoring wells (6 Blue Goose Road, 1 Lily Pond Road, 11 Lily Pond Road, and 11 Robb Farm Road) are located off-Site and represent groundwater in the St. Peter Sandstone aquifer, downgradient of the Highway 96 Site.

-VOCs detected in 2009 in the St. Peter Sandstone aquifer samples collected from off-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, and vinyl chloride.
-Detections of these VOCs are generally consistent with historical sampling results.
+VOCs detected in 2011 in the St. Peter Sandstone aquifer samples collected from off-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, and vinyl chloride.
+Detections of these VOCs are generally consistent with historical sampling results, with the exception of the October 2011 detection of vinyl chloride at MW18B.
+MW18B is a basal St. Peter Sandstone monitoring well that was installed in 2006.
+The October 2011 vinyl chloride detection at MW18B is the first detection at this monitoring location (and the first detection of vinyl chloride in the off-Site monitoring well network west of Gilfillan Lake).
+However, the detection of vinyl chloride at M-18B is consistent with historic detections of vinyl chloride in adjacent basal St. Peter Sandstone former residential wells (e.g., 12 West Shore Road and 15 West Shore Road).

-For comparison purposes, vinyl chloride was the only VOC detected in off-Site St. Peter Sandstone aquifer monitoring well samples at concentrations above MDH HRLs (established for private drinking water supplies).
-In 2009, vinyl chloride was detected above its HRL ($0.2 \mu g/L$) at MW17A ($0.8 \mu g/L$) and MW17B (0.3 ug/L).
-The presence of vinyl chloride in the St. Peter Sandstone aquifer on the east side of Gilfillan Lake, as represented by MW17A and MW17B, is consistent with historical sampling results from 1993/1994 in the 15 Gilfillan Road/17 Gilfillan Road/8 Edgewater Lane area.
-However, vinyl chloride concentrations east of the lake have decreased since 1993.
-The decreasing vinyl chloride concentrations are attributed to the Highway 96 groundwater extraction system and natural attenuation.
+For comparison purposes, vinyl chloride was the only VOC detected in 2011 in off-Site St. Peter Sandstone aquifer monitoring well samples at a concentration above its MDH HRL (established for private drinking water supplies).
+In 2011, vinyl chloride was detected above its HRL ( $0.2 \mu g/L$ ) at MW17A ( $0.34 \mu g/L$ ) and MW17B (0.32 ug/L).
+The concentrations of vinyl chloride in the St. Peter Sandstone aquifer on the east side of Gilfillan Lake, as represented by MW17A and MW17B, are generally lower compared to historical sampling results from 1993/1994 in the 15 Gilfillan Road/17 Gilfillan Road/8 Edgewater Lane area.
+The lower vinyl chloride concentrations are attributed to Site remediation activities and natural attenuation.

-The 2009 chloride concentrations in the St. Peter Sandstone aquifer ranged from 1.6 mg/L (MW12B) to 82 mg/L (MW19A).
-Chloride has historically been detected at similar concentrations in the St. Peter Sandstone aquifer.
+The 2011 chloride concentrations in the St. Peter Sandstone aquifer ranged from 2.0 mg/L (MW12B) to 72 mg/L (MW19A).
+Chloride has historically been detected in groundwater samples from St. Peter Sandstone aquifer wells at similar concentrations.

-4.4.4 PRAIRIE DU CHIEN AQUIFER
+4.3.4 PRAIRIE DU CHIEN AQUIFER

-Three Prairie du Chien aquifer monitoring wells (MW17L, MW-18L, and MW19L) were sampled in 2009.
-Prairie du Chien aquifer analytical results from 2009 are presented on Table 4.5 and Figure 4.15.
+Three Prairie du Chien aquifer monitoring wells (MW17L, MW18L, and MW19L) were sampled in 2011.
+Prairie du Chien aquifer analytical results from 2011 are presented on Table 4.5 and Figure 4.15.
 Historical Prairie du Chien aquifer VOC results are presented in Appendix E.2.